Zhaoyang-Chu/code-unlearning-ICSE25/README.md

 ## CUDA Dependencies

-Our work hinges on specific versions of the CUDA Toolkit and cuDNN.
+Our project requires specific versions of the CUDA Toolkit and cuDNN.
 Ensure you have the following versions installed:
 - **CUDA Toolkit**: Version 11.8.0
 - **cuDNN**: Version 8.8.1 (compatible with CUDA 11.x)